hclbaur/sda-core/docs/TUTORIAL.md

 		last "Doe"
 	}

 SDA syntax does not get more complicated than this.
 Of course, there are rules we must adhere to in order to produce proper or *well-formed* SDA.
-These are the subject of the next section.
+These are the subject of the next section, but you can also refer to this formal [specification](/docs/SPECIFICATION.md).

 ## The rules